ConceptJunkie/rpn/readme.txt

 ****

+UPDATE - November 16, 2015

+The scope of changes for version 7 keeps growing.
+The transition to lazy list evaluation (using generators) is going to be a very big change and currently a lot of operators are broken.

+It is recommended that anyone using RPN from Git stick with the 7.0.alpha1 tag for the time being.

 UPDATE - October 15, 2015

 I've decided the upcoming release will be version 7 since so much has been